Wraparound Transactions in Texas

 Going Forward with a Wrap

-A properly drafted wraparound transaction will include at least four documents—a warranty deed, a wraparound deed of trust, a wrap note, and a wraparound agreement to address the details.
+A properly drafted wraparound transaction will include at least four core legal documents—a warranty deed, a wraparound deed of trust, a wrap note, and a wraparound agreement to address the details.
 In addition, two statutory notices are required, one to alert the buyer-borrower that there is an existing unpaid lien (Fin.
 Code Sec.
 101(a)(1)) and the other to warn of potential insurance coverage problems (Fin.
 Code Sec.
 159.101(a)(2)).
 There may also be a down-payment note involved.
 These are sophisticated documents that should be customized for the specific transaction.
-Wraps are certainly not an area where real estate investors should be using dubious internet templates, particularly considering new enforcement regulations.
+Wraps are certainly not an area where real estate investors should be using dubious Internet templates, particularly considering new enforcement regulations.
 Only a qualified real estate attorney experienced in preparing wrap documents should draft this paperwork.
-Also, because there is no TREC or TAR addendum promulgated specifically for wraps, it is recommended that an attorney-prepared custom wraparound addendum be attached to the TREC 1-4 earnest money contract.
+Also, because there is no TREC or Texas Realtors addendum promulgated specifically for wraps, it is recommended that an attorney-prepared custom wraparound addendum be attached to the TREC 1-4 earnest money contract.

 The Texas Finance Code and Wraparound Transactions